The Gen X Files

 Generation X: Fight Club Revisited

-This interesting article from Huffington Post suggests that the movie Fight Club was "prescient" by showing just how cynical our society has become.
-It's great to see this movie (one of my favorites of all time) to receive credit for capturing the spirit of Generation X (born 1961-1981).
+This interesting article from Huffington Post suggests that the movie Fight Club was “prescient” by showing just how cynical our society has become.
+It’s great to see this movie (one of my favorites of all time) to receive credit for capturing the spirit of [X].

 And watching Fight Club, ten years later, with all that we have available to us, it seems even more prescient.
 For better and often for worse, we've become even more disconnected from ourselves.
 And even more narcissistic.
 People text, they twitter, they communicate online instead of talk on the phone or in person.